ehsk/sqlite-jdbc-tutorial/README.md

 ## SQLite-JDBC
 SQLite-JDBC [2] is the JDBC Driver we're using for SQLite in this tutorial.

-SQLite supports in-memory data management and use SQLite without any files, JDBC URL should be defined as **`jdbc:sqlite::memory:`**.
+SQLite supports in-memory data management.
+In order to SQLite without any files, JDBC URL should be defined as **`jdbc:sqlite::memory:`**.
 Also, for storing data in a file, JDBC URL must be **`jdbc:sqlite:/path/myfile.db`** (UNIX-style) or **`jdbc:sqlite:C:/path/myfile.db`** (Windows-style).

 Here is an example code to acquire an in-memory SQLite connection: